cocos/cocos-docs/en/asset/scene.md

 ## Change the Policy of Auto Releasing Assets from Previous Scene

-In a large game where you have many scenes, as the engine continues to load different scenes, the memory usage will continue to increase.
-Besides using API such as `assetManager.releaseAsset` to accurately release unused assets, we can also use scene's auto releasing feature.
+In a large game where there are many scenes, as the engine continues to load different scenes, the memory usage will continue to increase.
+Besides using API such as `assetManager.releaseAsset` to accurately release unused assets, one can also use scene's auto releasing feature.

 After double-clicking to open the scene file, select the `scene` node in the **Hierarchy** panel to set whether the scene is automatically released in the **Inspector** panel: